-Supermarkets, grocery store chains and independent grocers are finding new ways to turn lemons into lemonade.
-While the pandemic has curtailed in-store foot traffic and affected the frequency in which shoppers visit stores, many grocers are using technology to increase sales while improving customer satisfaction by reducing stress and making shopping easier.
+Supermarkets, grocery store chains and independent grocers are finding ways to turn lemons into lemonade.
+While the pandemic has curtailed in-store foot traffic and affected the frequency that shoppers visit stores, grocers are using technology to increase sales while improving customer satisfaction by reducing stress and making shopping easier.

 Another tool that stores are using is business texting.
 Texting software makes it easy for food retailers to send messages to customers before, during and after placing orders online.
-Texting gives stores multiple opportunities to communicate with shoppers and keep them informed about the status of their order, which is helpful if changes need to be made as it goes through the subsequent steps in the process, from picking and packing to delivery or curbside pick-up.
+Texting gives stores multiple opportunities to communicate with shoppers and update them on the status of their order, which is helpful if changes need to be made as it goes through the subsequent steps in the process, from picking and packing to delivery or curbside pick-up.

 Features and benefits of texting your grocery store customers

 A key benefit of texting is that it’s a technology that’s easy for everyone to use.
 Most consumers already rely on it to communicate with friends and family.
 Business texting is like what they’re used to—only better, because grocery stores can send texts to their customers from a laptop, desktop computer or mobile device using an intuitive software interface.

 Business texting also has timesaving features that personal cellphones don’t, such as Scheduled Messages and Dynamic Fields, which allow details from a customer’s contact info to be inserted into a message automatically.
 Texts that are personalized with a customer’s name and include a discount code, special offer or resonate with them in other ways can help build loyalty and set your grocery store apart from the competition.